 If an application involves the collaboration of two or more States, the minimum non-Federal cost share decreases to 10 percent of the total project cost.
 The application and budget must reflect the work and responsibilities to be carried out by each of the cooperating States.
 The source(s) of the non-Federal cost share is up to the applicants and may come from more than one source.
 Each cooperating State is responsible for submitting performance and financial reports related to the joint project.
-Incomplete work by any one of the cooperating States may result in recovery of

-Federal funds from all States, if it is determined that the joint cooperative objective will not be accomplished.
+Incomplete work by any one of the cooperating States may result in recovery of Federal funds from all States, if it is determined that the joint cooperative objective will not be accomplished.

 In accordance with 48 United States Code (U.S.C.)
-1469(a), Amendment of Subsection (d), the Regional Director shall waive up to \$200,000 of the required match for each grant awarded to the Commonwealth of the Northern Mariana Islands and the Territories of American Samoa, Guam, and the U.S. Virgin Islands.
+1469(a), Amendment of Subsection (d), the required match is waived for each grant awarded to the U.S. Virgin Islands, Guam, American Samoa, and the Northern Mariana Islands.